 How Can You Use LinkedIn to Further Your Career?

 As indicated above, LinkedIn can be a powerful tool for furthering your career, particularly if you feel like you have already hit the ceiling in your current school or organization.
-Use the website to search for similar organizations or districts who are currently growing or are looking to expand in the future.
+Use the website to search for similar organizations or districts that are currently growing or are looking to expand in the future.
 Contact the school or organization directly or track down other individuals who may have an excellent lead or an in at a place of interest.

 Do not downplay your career success, academic achievements, or certifications.
 Make sure you do not brag, exaggerate, or lie.
-The goal is to market yourself as an excellent employee and leave the reader wanting to uncover more about you.
+The goal is to market yourself as an excellent employee and leave the reader to uncover more about you.

 How Do You Boost Traffic to Your LinkedIn Page?8 Excellent Ways To Boost Your Job Interview Results Click To Tweet